arran4/blog/content/post/2024/001-Beeper/index.md

 I do use audio transcripts a lot and would use them more if they had a means of getting a transcript.

 The only service I know to do transcriptions like that is Slack.
+Having a way of shuffling around the data so only one machine needs to do the work might be worth it too.
+Could also be used for bookmarks and message notes.

 # Feature suggestion: Send later suggested / configurable quick times